jdoherty78/demo-1/README.md

 - Chicken
 - Lambs
 - Ducks
-- Foxes are like ginger colored dogs!
+- Foxes are like red dogs.... but not really

 ### Cute animals
 - Sloth